Los Angeles Truck Accident Attorneys

 Aggressively Protecting the Rights of Truck Accident Victims

 Anyone on the road is at risk of suffering serious injuries in a devastating truck accident.
 Statistics show about 97,000 people suffered injuries in 2015 in the United States in accidents involving large commercial trucks – and more than 3,800 of those accidents resulted in fatalities.
-Truck accidents regularly ruin or end lives in the worst possible ways.
-Victims who survive often face lifelong injuries and overwhelming losses.
+Yet all too often, trucking companies treat accidents as part of the regular course of business and simply budget for insurance and potential liability costs.

 Our Firm Knows How to Get the Results Our Clients Deserve

 Most importantly, our attorneys give every one of our clients the full care and attention they deserve.
 We are here to help and we treat our clients like family.
 Thoroughly getting to know our clients and understanding the challenges they face after a traumatic truck accident, as well as their specific needs moving forward, helps us to provide the highest quality of representation available in truck accident cases.
 We dedicate our efforts and the necessary resources to help those who have suffered egregious injuries recover just compensation from the careless truckers and trucking companies responsible for their enormous losses.

 Due to the sheer size of tractor trailers and large trucks, commercial truck accidents typically cause catastrophic injuries to occupants of smaller vehicles.
 Catastrophic injuries affect the most vital parts of the body – often the brain or spine – and cause the permanent impairment of bodily functioning, as well as disfigurement and significant pain.

 Some catastrophic injuries that truck accidents victims often incur:

 - Severe traumatic brain injuries (TBI)

 - Third and fourth-degree burns